Jonathan-Z-Code/C-Cpp_Language_Projects_NCSU/README.md

 *Blackjack Engine*

-# What I learned from ECE209
+# What I Learned From ECE209
 Manipulating pointers to create pass by reference functions

 Creating linked lists utilizing malloc and pointers